 Here’s an okay movie based on a really great book.
+(Read my review of the book here.)
 This 1991 film stars Dustin Hoffman, Nicole Kidman, Loren Dean, Bruce Willis, and Steven Hill.
 I’m not exactly sure why the movie doesn’t work, but I think it has something to do with the casting and the scenery.
 And despite the big names, the whole movie comes across as bland and too perfect, with scenes that resemble a lot of other gangster movies.

 To begin with, I pictured Billy Bathgate as a sharp, wiry and wily street-smart teenage boy, but Loren Dean’s Billy looks so wholesome and so well-groomed in the movie that it’s hard to believe he’d ever be part of a gang.
 And the Bronx tenements where Billy lives look more like a slightly crowded, but colorful and friendly place than they do a dangerous neighborhood.

 Here’s another problem: Dustin Hoffman may resemble the real Dutch Schultz, but I think it ends there.
 He doesn’t come across as the hot-head, unpredictable and insane violent mobster portrayed by E. L. Doctorow in the book.
 Instead, he’s mostly mannerly and soft-spoken and friendly.
 Nicole Kidman plays Drew Preston.
 She is certainly beautiful, but she too seems one-dimensional, different from the enigmatic Drew Preston I had imagined.
 Bruce Willis (Bo Weinberg) plays a great pretty boy wise-guy, but I had a different character in mind when I read the book, someone tougher and not so smooth.